YassmineOOmari/AI_Class/README.md

 To use this code:

 > 01. Have both files in the same folder
-> 02. Rename the path in the code file to the path of the folder the file is in - instructions on how to change the path
+> 02. Rename the path in the code file to the path of the folder the file is in
 > 03. run the code

 After running the code: